 Take one hundred milligrams of 5-htp (a precursor of melatonin) combined with theanine, an extract of tea.

-This combination will help assist melatonin production and also help relax the body, priming you for a good night’s sleep.
+This combination will assist in melatonin production, help relax the body, and prepare you for a good night’s sleep.

 Although a high testosterone level comes with a lot of positives, increasing testosterone through synthetic medicines is only a quick fix and long term will not provide any sustained benefit to your testosterone level or health.
 Beware of many of the bad side effects these drugs can bring.

 The best way to increase your testosterone level is to do it naturally, and follow all the methods discussed in this blog.
 If do you follow these principles and tips, not only will you be able to safely and effectively increase your testosterone, you’ll be able to maintain it too!

 So now it’s your turn, do you have a tip to increase testosterone you’d like to share?
 Have you tried any of the tips in this guide?